natalie-kate/Haunted/README.md

         applied to the unordered list.</span>
         * Menu icon not working <br><span style="color: grey;">Solution: Hadn't given an id to the unordered list to target.</span>
         * Wanted to style the burger icon menu.
-Initially had opaqness on nav set to 0.5 but where the navbar and dropdown overlapped was obviously a line of full opaqness and the dropdown didnt fill the full width of the screen.
-Felt like I had messed up the nav as I had taken the one from whiskey drop and deleted and edited to suit.
+Initially had opaqueness on nav set to 0.5 but where the navbar and dropdown overlapped was obviously a line of full opaqueness and the dropdown didn't fill the full width of the screen.
+Felt like
+         I had messed up the nav as I had taken the one from whiskey drop and deleted and edited to suit.
 It was the first element on my page I had worked on and an empty screen had been daunting so now having issues with it, I deleted the whole thing and started again using bootstrap documentation to write my own and then ultimately ended up copying